linsalrob/crAssphage/Combined_Analysis/Analysis/README.md

 ## Making the world maps

 We use [cartopy](http://scitools.org.uk/cartopy/) to make the world maps.
 The maps are made in two stages.
-First we need to convert the tree to a cophenetic matrix, and then we use the matrix to find the closest elements:
+First we need to convert the tree to a cophenetic matrix, and then we use the matrix to find the closest elements.
+We need to make the matrix otherwise you need to iterate over the tree to find closest neighbors.

 ```
-python3 ~/crAssphage/bin/tree_to_cophenetic_matrix.py -t seqs.A.rc.trim.tree > seqs.A.rc.trim.matrix
+python3 ../../../bin/tree_to_cophenetic_matrix.py -t seqs.A.rc.trim.tree > seqs.A.rc.trim.matrix
-python3 ~/crAssphage/bin/crAssphage_cophenetic.py -i id.A.map -m seqs.A.rc.trim.matrix -o PrimerA_map.svg
+python3 ../../../bin/crAssphage_cophenetic.py -i id.A.map -m seqs.A.rc.trim.matrix -o PrimerA_map.svg
 ```